WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoRepo.md

 Accept wildcard characters: False
 ```

-### -ProjectId
+### -ProjectName
-Project where the variable group has to be created
+Name of the project where the new repository has to be created

 ```yaml
 Type: String